 Problems in the selection, compilation, and ordering of field observations; the preparation of field reports (writing, sketches, maps, photographs, graphs and charts); principles of generic and genetic classifications.
 Prerequisite: Geog.
 3400 and 3410.
-1 hour lecture; one day field work.
+1 hour lecture, 8 hours activity (field work all day Saturday).
 Five units.